PawelLipski/git-machete-blog/blog.md

 When you modified the definition file, `git machete status` marked the edge between `develop` and `change-table` as yellow.
 This means that the downstream branch (`change-table`) is still in sync with the upstream (`develop`), but the upstream branch tip isn't the fork point of the downstream branch.
 Translating from _git-ese_ to English, there are probably commits from some other branches on the way between `develop` and `change-table`;
-this is exactly the case now (there are commits originating on `adjust-reads-prec` and `block-cancel-order`).
+this is exactly the case now (there are indeed commits originating on `adjust-reads-prec` and `block-cancel-order`).
 You won't come across the yellow edges very often in day-to-day work with `git machete` - it mostly happens when the tree structure has been surgically modified, as you did just a moment ago.

 Anyway, since the edge is not green as it should be, you can now run `git machete update` to rebase `change-table` directly onto `develop`.